Kate Spade New York: Menswear

-Jack Spade launched its first dedicated menswear line in 2006, appointing Irish designer Cuan Hanly as its creative lead.
-Hanly previously worked at Gieves & Hawkes and Paul Smith, and his vision for Jack Spade apparel merged classic British tailoring with casual American sportswear.
+Jack Spade launched its first dedicated menswear line in 2006 under Irish designer Cuan Hanly, who had previously worked at Gieves & Hawkes and Paul Smith.
+His designs merged classic British tailoring with casual American sportswear.

-Hanly described using an internal filter—"Would Jack wear this?"—to ensure design decisions aligned with the brand's invented persona.
-The resulting collections emphasized restrained design, quality fabrics, and subtle detailing.
-The apparel line expanded Jack Spade's original focus on bags into a broader lifestyle offering, which included shirts, trousers, outerwear, and knitwear.
+Hanly said he tested design decisions against the question "Would Jack wear this?"
+The collections featured restrained design, quality fabrics, and subtle detailing, and expanded the brand beyond bags into shirts, trousers, outerwear, and knitwear.

 Closure and phase-out

-In January 2015, Kate Spade & Company announced plans to close all 12 Jack Spade retail stores, alongside its lower-priced line, Kate Spade Saturday.
-This strategic decision aimed to focus on the growth of the primary Kate Spade New York brand.
-Notable Jack Spade locations affected included the flagship store on Warren Street in New York City and the boutique on Abbot Kinney Boulevard in Venice, California.
+In January 2015, Kate Spade & Company announced plans to close all 12 Jack Spade retail stores, alongside its lower-priced line, Kate Spade Saturday, to focus on the primary Kate Spade New York brand.
+The closures included the flagship store on Warren Street in New York City and the boutique on Abbot Kinney Boulevard in Venice, California.

-Following the closure of its physical stores, Jack Spade transitioned to an e-commerce model complemented by distribution through retail partners.
-However, by November 2017, the standalone Jack Spade website was phased out, and the brand's offerings were consolidated into a curated selection titled "Gifts for Him" on the Kate Spade New York website.
+After the stores closed, Jack Spade sold through its website and retail partners.
+By November 2017, the standalone Jack Spade website had been phased out, and the brand's offerings were folded into a "Gifts for Him" selection on the Kate Spade New York website.